SeanMcP/seanmcp.com/src/content/listen-for-class-change-in-javascript.md

 title: Listen for class change in JavaScript
 description:
-  There isn’t an event for class list changes, but you can write a function that listens for class changes on an element with the MutationObserver API
+  There isn’t an event for class list changes, but you can write a function that listens for class changes on an element with the MutationObserver API.
 tags:
   - Articles
   - JavaScript